jml/undistract-me/README.md

 ## Licensing

-This is all in the public domain.
+All of undistract-me, including this file, is made available with the MIT license.
+See `LICENSE` for details.

 ## Getting help